Or read it with a parent’s heart in mind.

 Why are all the other kids adjusting well and mine is a sobbing mess each day?

-Which makes me think it might be more about the bus ride than the actual school thing.
+This makes me think it might be more about the bus ride than the actual school thing.

 I am giving it two more weeks of riding the bus before driving her myself.